And Then There Were None: Title and associated language

-In the UK the book first appeared under the title Ten Little Niggers, in book and newspaper serialized formats.
-In the United States, it was published under the title And Then There Were None, in both book and serial formats.
-Both of the original US publications changed the title from that originally used in the UK, due to the offensiveness of the word in American culture, where it was more widely perceived as a racially loaded ethnic slur or insult compared to the contemporaneous culture in the United Kingdom.
-The serialized version appeared in the Saturday Evening Post in seven parts from 20 May (Volume 211, Number 47) to 1 July 1939 (Volume 212, Number 1) with illustrations by Henry Raleigh, and the book was published in January 1940 by Dodd, Mead and Company for $2.

-In the original UK novel, and in succeeding publications until 1985, all references to "Indians" or "Soldiers" were originally "Nigger", including the island's name, the pivotal rhyme found by the visitors, and the ten figurines.
-UK editions continued to use the original title until the current definitive title appeared with a reprint of the 1963 Fontana Paperback in 1985.
+On first publication in the UK, the novel’s title, the rhyme, the island name, and descriptions of the ten figurines all used the word "Nigger".
+Later editions continued to use the original title until 1985, when a reprint of the 1963 Fontana Paperback finally adopted And Then There Were None as the standard UK title.
+The original title persisted in a few later printings: the collected Greenway edition of 1977 and a 1980 Australian omnibus both retained Ten Little Niggers and—aside from continuing reprints of the 1963 Fontana paperback—were among the last English-language editions to use it.

-By the early 20th century, the word "nigger" was already considered racially offensive in the United States.
-As a result, the novel's first American edition (1940) was retitled And Then There Were None, with all references to the original title and associated language removed (apart from the phrase "nigger in the woodpile").
-Sensitivity to the original title of the novel was remarked upon by Sadie Stein in 2016, commenting on the BBC mini-series And Then There Were None, where she noted that "even in 1939, this title was considered too offensive for American publication."
-In general, "Christie's work is not known for its racial sensitivity, and by modern standards her oeuvre is rife with casual Orientalism."

-The book's original title was based on a rhyme from minstrel shows and children's games.
-Stein quotes Alison Light as to the power of the original name of the island in the novel, Nigger Island, "to conjure up a thrilling 'otherness', a place where revelations about the 'dark side' of the English would be appropriate".
-Light goes on to say that "Christie's location [the island] is both more domesticated and privatised, taking for granted the construction of racial fears woven into psychic life as early as the nursery."
+For its first American publication, the book was retitled And Then There Were None as the original wording was considered unacceptably racially loaded in the United States.
+All references to the original title and associated language were removed (apart from one mention of the phrase "nigger in the woodpile"), and were replaced with “Indian” or, later, “Soldier”.
+Between 1964 and 1986 the book was published by Pocket Books of New York as Ten Little Indians.

+Critics and scholars have discussed the racial language of the novel and its subsequent retitling.
+Sadie Stein, commenting in 2016 on the BBC mini-series And Then There Were None, noted that "even in 1939, this title was considered too offensive for American publication", and wrote that in general "Christie's work is not known for its racial sensitivity, and by modern standards her oeuvre is rife with casual Orientalism."
+Literary critic Alison Light argued that the original British title, Ten Little Niggers, and the setting on “Nigger Island” (renamed “Indian Island” and “Soldier Island” in subsequent editions) "could be relied upon automatically to conjure up a thrilling 'otherness', a place where revelations about the 'dark side' of the English would be appropriate."
+Light suggested that Christie’s use of racialised imagery reflected broader anxieties embedded in British popular culture between the wars; unlike novels such as Heart of Darkness which place menace abroad, Christie's is domestic and private, treating racial fear as something instilled "as early as the nursery" and tied, uncomfortably, to the reader's own enjoyment.
 Speaking of the "widely known" 1945 film, Stein added that "we're merely faced with fantastic amounts of violence, and a rhyme so macabre and distressing one doesn't hear it now outside of the Agatha Christie context."
 She felt that the original title of the novel in the UK, seen now, "jars, viscerally".